rxw125/AnnoColor/README.md

 **num:**	how much number of colors do you want.You can provide a number or a vector.
 A number means you can get the first color to the num color.
 A vector means you only get the colors in the vector.It has no use for Heatmap Color.
 Default is 8

 **type:**
-which palette do you want: Nat50 Light RWY RWB RYB.Default is "Nat50"
+which palette do you want: Nat50 LNat50 RWY RWB RYB.Default is "Nat50"

 ###### Details:
 There are 5 palettes:2 for normal and 3 for heatmap